Data-Theory-Universe-Lab/GWSIM/README.md

 ```
 *CAREFUL*: for a value `--alpha x` provided in the commandline, it corresponds to a powerlaw with spectral index `-x`!

+Note that you can set a new cosmology for the creation of mergers unsing a fake universe having a different cosmology.
+For this, you must set your cosmology with `--H0...` etc and tell the code to use the user-defined cosmology with the flag `--use_cosmo 1`.
+If this flag is not activated, the code will use the cosmological model of the fake universe `Universe.p`.

 The details of the command line arguments can always be obtained with the flag `--help`.

-After some time, we obtain that there have been 140418 mergers in the universe (between z=0 and z=5) and during the observation time specified.
+After some time, we obtain that there have been 140418 mergers in the universe (between z=0 and z=5 in this example) and during the observation time specified.
 This number can vary as we use a poissonian law to draw it.
 Then the SNR is computed for all mergers, with a random choice among the interferometers (LIGO/Virgo), according to their duty cycles and according to the user's choice.
 After this step, you obtain some files:

 ```
 my_GW_injections_galaxies.p